NativeScript/nativescript-sdk-examples-js/app/trace/metadata.md

 ---
-title: Application Module - NativeScript JavaScript
+title: Trace module
-description: Application Module provides abstraction over the platform-specific funcitonality.
-This module allows handling application events and creating platform-specific logic.
+description: Trace module provides functionality for accessing diagnostic information about the application at runtime.
+This module can be used for debugging, and for obtaining detailed info about internal workings.
-position: 1
+position: 14
-slug: application
+slug: trace
 ---